tarantool/doc/doc/1.7/reference/reference_lua/table.rst

 .. function:: deepcopy(input-table)

-    Return a copy of the table.
-A "deep" copy is a copy which follows nested structures to any depth and does not depend on pointers, it copies the contents.
+    Return a "deep" copy of the table -- a copy which follows nested structures to any depth and does not depend on pointers, it copies the contents.